opensearch-project/documentation-website/_search-plugins/search-relevance/stats-api.md

 Introduced 2.7
 {: .label .label-purple }

-The Search Relevance Stats API provides information about the operations of the Search Relevance plugin.
+The Search Relevance Stats API provides information about the operations of the Search Relevance plugin within a one-minute time interval.
 The Search Relevance plugin processes operations sent by the [Compare Search Results]({{site.url}}{{site.baseurl}}/search-plugins/search-relevance) Dashboards tool.

 #### Example request